Shalom-227/Intro_to_DB/README.md

 3. a script that list all the tables in alx_book_store in MySQL server
 4. script that prints the full description of the table books from the database alx_book_store in MySQL server.
 5. a script that inserts a single row in the table customer (database alx_book_store
+6. a script that inserts multiple rows in the table customer (database alx_book_store) in your MySQL server.